skip to main content

 ‡ Paperless billing or prepaid required.
 Additional taxes, fees, and surcharges apply.
 Get the fastest Internet speed available at your location (max speed is up to 140 Mbps.)

-We’ve chosen widely available internet service providers (ISPs) that offer at least 100 Mbps on their less-expensive plans.
+We’ve chosen widely available internet service providers (ISPs) that offer at least 150 Mbps on their least-expensive and cheapest plans.
 You could save money if you stooped to lower speeds, but bandwidth matters, and a few saved bucks aren’t going to soothe the pain of a connection that buffers or drops out during your Netflix marathons.
 We want to get you cheap internet and cable, not a headache.

 Best cheap internet packages